ahmadajmi/CSS-Grid-Layout/README.md

 </div>
 ```

-Then we will apply our CSS code on the `.app-layout` container:
+Then we will apply our CSS code on the `.app-layout` container element:

 ``` scss
 .app-layout {